Breakfast cereal: Modern cereal

 Over 2016 to 2017, Americans purchased 3.1 billion boxes of cereal, mostly as ready to eat cold cereal.
 In a $9.8 billion cereal market, cold cereal purchases were 88% of the total (12% for hot cereals), with the overall cereal market declining due to reduced consumption of sugar and dairy products.
 Kellogg's and General Mills each had 30% of the market share for cold cereals.
 Honey Nut Cheerios was the leading cold cereal.

 Processing of grains

 The processing of grains helps to separate the bran and cereal germ, but may remove nutrients, such as B vitamins and dietary fiber.
 Processing is the modification of a grain or mixture of grains usually taking place in a facility remote from the location where the product is eaten.
 This distinguishes "breakfast cereals" from foods made from grains modified and cooked in the place where they are eaten.

 Nutritional fortification

 Breakfast cereals may be fortified with dietary minerals and vitamins.
 For example, breakfast cereal in Canada may be fortified with specific micronutrient amounts per 100 grams of cereal, including thiamin, (2.0 mg), niacin (4.8 mg), and vitamin B6 (0.6 mg), among others.

-Gluten-free cereals

-Breakfast cereal companies make gluten-free cereals which are free of any gluten-containing grains.
-These cereals are targeted for consumers who suffer from gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity and wheat allergy, among others.
-Some companies that produce gluten-free cereals include Kellogg's, General Mills, Nature's Path and Arrowhead Mills.